moirei/pipeline/docs/guide/pipes.md

 ## Closures

-The basic way to defined a pipe is passing closures.
+The basic way to define a pipe is passing closures.

 ```php
 $value = pipeline([2, 4])->pipe(